When moving over from traditional shampoos to more natural methods, No Poo baking soda recipes are very popular.

 Here’s what we do know though …

 During the transition period when your hair can be more greasy than usual, baking soda could be used more frequently.
-Some people suggest using a baking soda wash every two to three days, whereas others suggest that once every few weeks is better for your hair (source 3,4).

 For many people though, decreasing the amount of product for washing, and leaving longer between washes is their No Poo goal.

 If you start with a baking soda and vinegar rinse, then drawing out the time between washes whilst at the same time reducing the amount of baking soda used when you do wash, will be better for your hair in the long term.

 The thing to remember when using baking soda is that it is very abrasive and has a much higher pH than either your hair or your scalp.

 Therefore, I recommend using baking soda only periodically for a really good clean, as it is too harsh in my opinion to use on a regular basis.

 Using a vinegar rinse after the baking soda was is a well-known combination that is supposed to redress the pH balance.

 Baking soda is around 9 on the pH scale, whereas apple cider vinegar is around 3pH.